Do you believe in free will? Do you freely choose to make all of your decisions?

 Some of the things that cause is to act are external: weather, media, our parents, etc. Some of these things are internal.
 We’ll go more into that a bit later.

 This can make us feel uncomfortable, sure.
 But start to think about some of the decisions you made in the past week.
 Were they caused by something before it?
 Most likely, yes.
-You decided not to play baseball because it was raining outside or because you left your cleats at a friend’s house.
-You left a party early because your stomach hurt.
+Maybe you decided not to play baseball because it was raining outside or because you left your cleats at a friend’s house.
+Or you left a party early because your stomach hurt.
 You paid rent because you signed a lease because you were taught that it was important to live in a home.

 There are a few factors that you can play around with to pinpoint the causes of your actions and decisions.
 Some psychologists believe that your actions are caused by a combination of factors, including: